AlgebraicJulia/Decapodes.jl/docs/src/ice_dynamics.md

 ## Composing models

-We can use composition to specify how our models come together.
+We can use [operadic composition](https://arxiv.org/abs/2105.12282) to specify how our models come together.
 In this example, we have two Decapodes, and two quantities that are shared between them.

 ``` @example DEC
 ice_dynamics_composition_diagram = @relation () begin